 Screen printing is a traditional form of t-shirt printing whereby ink is pulled through a screen onto the fabric below.
 It is a long-lasting form of print and is used for bulk orders of garments with the same print.
-A minimum of 10 units applies and the pricing decreases with the shirts that are printed.

 How Pricing is Calculated